 Within three days, we began to see tunnels forming.
 I added another pair and the brood balls became visible within a few more days.
 I cannot adequately describe my excitement.
 After two weeks, at least 38 brood balls were present, indicating time to entice the parents out of the nest.
 Dr. Richardson suggested “starving” them out for a few days, then luring them into a new, fresh pile of manure.
 The process worked very well.

-At this point, I am watching the brood balls for movement and hatching, approximately 4 weeks after their burial.
+At the time of writing, I am watching the brood balls for movement and hatching, approximately four weeks after their burial.
 I have seen two larvae moving and eating, and hope they will consider the sheet of Plexiglas an integral part of the brood ball for later pupation.
-The weather, however, will have an effect since it is cooling off below 55 degrees Fahrenheit at night.
+The weather, however, will have an effect, since it is cooling off below 55° F at night.
 This will slow their activity, and, from my understanding, may even arrest their emergence until the warm spring evenings and rainfall begin.
 Even so, this dung beetle farm can be used for presentations and educational opportunities for several months and that is my intention.

 One last note of excitement over this project: I located several dung beetles I believe to be gazellas while cleaning the poultry pens at our county fair in September, after a long, much-needed rain.
 Moisture is critical to their activity, and they showed up when and where I least expected!
 We have since found these tunnelers on our own farm as well, and they are most welcome to stay as long as they will.

-Braces: make 2—(2" x 4") On the outside of each side piece is a wedge-shaped brace about 4" tall, glued to the side and screwed to the bottom.
+- Braces: make two (2” x 4”) On the outside of each side piece is a wedge-shaped brace about 4” tall, glued to the side and screwed to the bottom.

-Top: (1" x 2") 20" long.
-Cut a "generous" 7/8"-wide, ¼"-deep center groove the entire length of the board.
-Make a 16"-long cut (the thickness of the saw blade) through the board, in the center of the groove and the middle of the board"s length—this is the air slit.
+- Top: 1” x 2” x 20” long.
+Cut a 7/8” wide, ¼”deep center groove the entire length of the board.
+Make a 16” long cut (the thickness of the saw blade) through the board, in the center of the groove and the middle of the board’s length—this is the air slit.

-Glue all strips and circles to one of the plexiglass viewing sides.
-Place one circle in the center, about 16" from the bottom.
-Place the other two about 6" in from either side and 8" up from the bottom.
+Glue all strips and circles to one of the Plexiglas viewing sides.
+Place one circle in the center, about 16” from the bottom.
+Place the other two about 6” in from either side, and 8” up from the bottom.